Find Your Voice. Build Your Power. Take Action.

 The Local Leader Lab is an intensive cohort experience where you don’t just learn about leadership.
 You DO leadership.

-Can’t make this one?
+Can’t make the summer cohort?
 Sign up to learn about future cohorts.

 Frequently Asked Questions